-Before the introduction of the Companies Act 2006, the only way a private company could effect a reduction was by way of a court order.
-Today, the way a company may go about a reduction of capital depends on its legal formation.
-Private companies no longer need a court order, making things quicker, easier and less expensive.
+Before the introduction of the Companies Act 2006, private companies could only effect a reduction of capital by obtaining a court order.
+Today, the procedure for reducing capital depends on the legal formation of the company.
+Private companies no longer need a court order, making things quicker, easier, and less expensive.

 There are a number of reasons why a company might want to reduce its share capital:

 - Reduce liability: the most common reason is to reduce the number of shares to a more manageable level, i.e., to reduce liability.

-- To eliminate losses: as a company can only pay a dividend from surplus profits, eliminating accumulated losses which would otherwise prevent these payments is sometimes desirable.
+- To eliminate losses: as a company can only pay a dividend from surplus profits, eliminating accumulated losses that would otherwise prevent these payments is sometimes desirable.

-- To return surplus capital: if a company has a surplus of cash or assets, these may be paid directly to shareholders by cancelling the shares issued to them.
+- To return surplus capital: if a company has a surplus of cash or assets, these may be paid directly to shareholders by canceling the shares issued to them.

 - To support share buy-back or redemption: if a company wants to buy back or redeem shares out of its distributable profits, it may carry out a reduction of capital in order to create enough distributable profits to do so.

 Some companies also do this as a way to reorganise or simplify their group structures.

 The result of capital reduction is that the number of shares in the company will decrease by the reduction amount.
 However, the company’s market value won’t change – there will simply be fewer shares available to trade.

 What are the requirements for a reduction of capital?

 The following conditions will need to be met:

 - The articles of association should not prohibit the reduction of share capital.
 If they do, they can be amended by passing a special resolution.

-- There has to be at least one non-redeemable share in issue after the share capital is reduced (these type of shares can’t be redeemed during the lifetime of the company, and can only be obtained at the time of winding up of assets).
+- There has to be at least one non-redeemable share in issue after the share capital is reduced (these types of shares can’t be redeemed during the lifetime of the company, and can only be obtained at the time of winding up of assets).

 You can find the rules for share capital reduction in Chapter 10 of Part 17 of the Companies Act 2006.